kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 The configuration of the column command(s).
 If set the column would display a button for every command.
 Commands can be custom or built-in ("edit" or "destroy").

-The "edit" built-in command will put the current row in edit mode.
+The "edit" built-in command switches the current table row in edit mode.

-The "destroy" built-in command will delete the current row.
+The "destroy" built-in command removes the data item to which the current table row is bound.

-Custom commands are supported via the [click](#configuration-columns.command.click) option.
+Custom commands are supported by specifying the [click](#configuration-columns.command.click) option.

-> **Note:** The built-in "edit" and "destroy" commands work *only* if editing is enabled via the [editable](#configuration-editable) option.
+> The built-in "edit" and "destroy" commands work *only* if editing is enabled via the [editable](#configuration-editable) option.
 The "edit" command supports "inline" and "popup" editing modes.

 #### Example - set command as a string
     <div id="grid"></div>